 Before you jump into the deep end of the testing pool, there are some important things to think about that will help you understand your results and what to do next.

-Develop a Hypothesis and Next Steps
+Develop a Hypothesis

-For example, imagine testing out a button color test has a hypothesis that the blue button will drive more conversions than the green one.
-This is important because it forces you to have a reason to run a test instead of saying, “it would be interesting to know…” you’re going to reach a firm point of view once you have the data in hand.
+For example, imagine testing out a button color.
+You may have the hypothesis that the blue button will drive more conversions than the green one.
+This is important because it forces you to have a reason to run a test instead of saying, “it would be interesting to know…” You’re going to reach a firm point of view once you have the data in hand.

 With that hypothesis in mind, you can then have clear decisions that you know you’ll make ahead of time depending on the results you get.
 For example, if the blue button wins, you will change all of the buttons to blue in your pop-ups.